Gear light bulb

 Example of Using AI to Address Visual Problems

-As you think about the 5-Chair Scenario, think about the different design processes that were used to create the solutions for different problems facing individuals with limited sight.
+As you consider the 5-Chair Scenario, think about the different design processes used to create solutions for different problems facing individuals with limited sight.

 DESIGN THINKING WORKBOOK ACTIVITY

-Think about the problem you have identified as you get ready for the next step in Design Thinking in Quest 3, Ideation, where you will generate lots of ideas.
+Consider the problem you have identified as you prepare for the next step in Design Thinking in Quest Three, Ideation, where you will generate many ideas.

-Complete the Quest 2 slides in your Design Thinking Workbook with your project team.
+Complete the Quest Two slides in your Design Thinking Workbook with your project team.

-If you are having trouble thinking of an issue to investigate with the design thinking process check out the STEM Global Impact idea generator.
+If you are having trouble coming up with an issue to investigate using the design thinking process, check out the STEM Global Impact idea generator.

 Note their disclaimer and the bold words to think about: "This generator is a free tool to quickly find STEM global impact prompts to practice with.
 This generator uses a focused set of data and limited features from our STEM Generator for an optimized experience."

-When your team has completed the Quest 2 slides, check with your teacher about sharing and/or submitting them for review of your progress.
+When your team has completed the Quest Two slides, check with your teacher about sharing and/or submitting them to review your progress.

 MITECS Michigan Integrated Technology Competencies for Students, and